Lotus confident of biggest step forward this year at Silverstone

 Romain Grosjean is also looking forward to a good showing at the team’s home race, “It’s a fantastic track with a lot of high speed corners which should suit the E21; especially with the upgrade package we have for it.”

 Lotus team principal Eric Boullier was also confident, “We have a very reasonable package to fit to the E21 for Silverstone – with a number of elements which should help with our performance – and we have plenty of other upgrades to come later in the season too.”
-(Apex)
+(GP247)

 Subbed by AJN.